Idaho RN Licensing Guide

 Multistate

-Idaho adopted the national Nurse Licensure Compact (NLC) on July 1, 2001.
+Idaho adopted the Nurse Licensure Compact (NLC) on July 1, 2001.
 It withdrew from the original NLC and implemented the Enhanced NLC on January 19, 2018.
 The Compact allows RNs holding a multistate Idaho nursing license the privilege of practicing in other Compact states without seeking additional licenses in those states.
 RNs can only have a multistate license issued in one state, which must be their primary state of residence (PSOR).

-Applicants seeking an Idaho nursing license by exam can either apply for a single state license that’s only valid in Idaho or a multistate license they can use in Idaho and other Compact states if they qualify.
+Applicants seeking an Idaho nursing license by exam can either apply for a single-state license that’s only valid in Idaho or a multistate license they can use in Idaho and other Compact states if they qualify.
 Also, nurses currently holding an active Idaho RN license may be eligible to upgrade to a multistate license.

 An RN licensed in another Compact state who moves to and declares Idaho as their PSOR is issued an Idaho multistate license and their license in the other Compact state becomes invalid.
 However, they can continue to practice under their former multistate license for up to 90 days while the IBN processes their new multistate license.

 An RN with a Compact license from another state who doesn't declare Idaho as their PSOR can practice nursing under their Compact license without applying for any other licensure, but they must adhere to Idaho’s nursing practice laws.
-An RN with an Idaho multistate license who moves to a non-Compact state but wants to keep practicing in Idaho is issued a single state Idaho nursing license that’s only valid for practice in Idaho.
+An RN with an Idaho multistate license who moves to a non-Compact state but wants to keep practicing in Idaho is issued a single-state Idaho nursing license that’s only valid for practice in Idaho.

 To obtain a multistate license in Idaho, applicants must declare Idaho as their PSOR and meet the 11 Uniform Licensure Requirements, which include: